 Beyond the historical elimination of much of the lamprey habitat in the San Joaquin by impassable dams, the primary threats to currently occupied HUCs are passage constraints and stream channel degradation in the Calaveras and lower Cosumnes-Mokelumne HUCs, and flow management and water quality in the San Joaquin HUCs.
-A major uncertainty is the effects of the large water diversions at the Tracy Pumping Facility (USBR) and Clifton Forebay Diversion Facility (CDFG) in the lower San Joaquin, which potentially impact passage for large numbers of downstream migrating juveniles from both the San Joaquin and Sacramento Table 2.
-Principal threat rankings, maximum threat level, and NatureServe risk ranks for Pacific Lamprey within the San Joaquin RMU.
-See map, Figure 3.
-Individual threat rankings for Scope and Severity: 1 to 4, Insignificant to High; U = Unknown.
-NatureServe ranks (Natureserve 2009): SX, Extinct; SH, Believed extinct; and S1 to S4, critical to secure.
-Maximum threat ranks: X, Extinct due to dams (prior to 1985); and A to H, substantial and imminent threat to unthreatened.
-Adapted from Goodman and Reid 2012, updated to current understanding.
-A revised Status and Threat Assessment is expected in 2018.
+A major uncertainty is the effects of the large water diversions at the Tracy Pumping Facility (USBR) and Clifton Forebay Diversion Facility (CDFG) in the lower San Joaquin, which potentially impact passage for large numbers of downstream migrating juveniles from both the San Joaquin and Sacramento drainages.
+Assessment of entrainment and passage effects at these facilities is currently underway and is dependent on screening efficiency, diversion timing, flow management in the complicated Central Valley water system, and downstream migration timing for juvenile lampreys (Goodman et al. 2015).
+Secondary uncertainties include the threat of predation posed by Striped Bass in the lower river reaches that serve as major migratory corridors for both adults and outmigrating juveniles and the potential for stranding and desiccation of downstream migrant lampreys when dry reaches separate upstream spawning and rearing habitats from the Pacific Ocean.
+Most threats were ranked at high to moderate, with no severe threats in any HUCs.